KeshavBandil-20/Expense_Management_System/README.md

 ## 🚀 Features

-- ✅ Add or update daily expenses with category, amount, and notes
+- ✅ Add or update daily expenses with category, amount, and notes.
-- 📊 View analytics and breakdown of expenses over a date range
+- 📊 View analytics and breakdown of expenses over a date range.
-- 🧠 Smart backend with FastAPI and MySQL
+- 🧠 Smart backend with FastAPI and MySQL.
-- 🎯 Easy-to-use UI built with Streamlit
+- 🎯 Easy-to-use UI built with Streamlit.

 ---